Artchibald/WTW-illustrator-script/README.md

 # Overview

-This script automates exports from Illustrator.
+This script automates exports from a specific Illustrator template contained in this repo.

 <p align="right">(<a href="#top">back to top</a>)</p>